Skip to content

 name: cluster

-• The fqdn parameter was replaced with host.
+• Parameter Update: fqdn is replaced by host.

 Warning

-Referencing a non-existent context results in an error.
+Referencing a non-existent context will result in an error.

 kubectl apply -f releases/podinfo2-ctx.yaml